How Long Should I Bike for a Good Workout

 2. For Weight Loss

-To lose weight, you’ll need longer or more frequent sessions to help burn fat and calories.
+To lose weight, you’ll need to work out for longer periods of time or more often to burn off calories and fat.

 • Recommended time: